Weslley Patati: Santos

 In December 2019, after a trial period, Patati signed a youth contract with Santos, being initially assigned to the under-17 team.
 On 11 January 2020, he signed his first professional contract, after agreeing to a three-year deal.

 On 13 January 2022, already a regular with the under-20 squad, Patati renewed his contract until the end of 2024.
 He made his first team debut on 13 July, coming on as a second-half substitute for fellow youth graduate Ângelo in a 1–0 home win over Corinthians (4–1 aggregate loss), for the year's Copa do Brasil.

 Patati made his Série A debut on 20 July 2022, replacing Léo Baptistão in a 2–0 home win over Botafogo.
 On 2 October 2023, he renewed his contract until September 2026.

 Patati scored his first professional goal on 19 May 2024, netting the opener in a 4–0 Série B home routing of Brusque.

 Maccabi Tel Aviv

 On 4 September 2024, Santos confirmed the transfer of Patati to Israeli Premier League side Maccabi Tel Aviv, with the player signing a three-year contract.
 Patati scored his debut goal on 10 November 2024 in a 4–0 league win over Bnei Sakhnin.

-AZ Alkmaar
+AZ

 On 28 August 2025, Patati signed a five-year contract with Eredivisie club AZ Alkmaar.